Tokyo-Metro-Gov/covid19/.github/CONTRIBUTING_EN.md

 ## Comments on Issues and Pull Requests
 * Feel free to comment on the Issue!
 Questions and suggestions are also welcome.
 * You can fix some issues via Pull Request.
-* If nobody has been assigned to an Issue that you are likely to be able to do, comment on the Issue with "I'll do it!"
-And then develop.
 * Note that the issues of improvement suggestions (labeled with `improve`) may not be always accepted (especially the ones for UI)
 * We're glad if you give priority to the issues of [good first issue / help wanted / bug]